docrepair-fonts/lugrasimo-fonts/FONTLOG.md

 Fondamento & Fondamento Italic are calligraphic lettering styles based on the traditional Foundational Hand, a basic teaching style created by Edward Johnston in the early 20th century.
 The letterforms are clear and cleanly legible, basic and formal.
+They were designed by Brian J.

-Designed by Brian J. Bonislawsky for Astigmatic (AOETI).
+Bonislawsky for Astigmatic (AOETI).

 ## ChangeLog